whoisjustinngo/staging/personal_blog/content/posts/Over-The-Wire-Bandit.md

 ## Introduction

 This is my writeup for OverTheWire's ['Bandit' wargame](https://overthewire.org/wargames/bandit/), which is essentially a capture the flag (CTF) challenge with the flag in each level being a password you'll need to ssh into the next level.
-Each level is a separate server you need to SSH into.
-At each level, there is a problem statement indicating where the password is located in addition to some useful commands one might need to retrieve it.
+Each level has a problem statement indicating the location of the password on the server, in addition to some useful commands one might need to retrieve it.

 Please look at the OverTheWire Bandit website for the problem statements.
-This document is not so much a tutorial or walkthrough, but more a journal to document my thought processes and the things I learnt in my journey to solve all the levels.
+This document is not so much a tutorial or walkthrough, but a journal to document my thought processes and the things I learnt in my journey to solve all the levels.

-For context, I do have some experience using Linux commands so not everything is completely foreign to me.
+For context, I do have some experience using Linux commands and git so not everything is completely foreign to me.
 A goal I set for myself is to use the `man` page as much as possible and Google and the internet as little as possible.

 Here goes...